Cogni-Kai/Map_Planner/PRIVACY_POLICY.md

 * No automatic transmission or storage of images to external servers

 ### Location Permissions
-Map Planner uses location services to:
+Map Planner requires Precise Location to:
-* Track and record user travel paths in real-time
+* Support geospatial tracking and field documentation
+* Enable real-time path tracking and navigation
-* Ensure comprehensive field coverage
+* Ensure accurate field boundary mapping
-* Generate accurate geospatial tracking and mapping
+* Optimize resource planning and deployment
-* Provide precise location context for field documentation
+* Improve location-based analytics for better decision-making Approximate Location is not supported, and selecting it may cause the tracking function to not work as expected.
+Users can grant location access based on their preference:
+* While using the app (recommended for continuous tracking)
+* Only this time (for temporary location use)
+* Don’t allow (disables location-based features, making the app non-functional)

 #### Location Data Management
 * Location tracking is active only during active app usage